danielfdickinson/dananke-theme-hugo-dfd/README.md

-# Dananke, A theme for [Hugo](http://gohugo.io/)
+# Dananke, a theme for [Hugo](http://gohugo.io/)

 ## A framework for building websites

 The intent of this theme is to provide a fairly complete theme for Daniel F. Dickinson's Hugo sites with important features, and include best practices for performance, and accessibility.

-It is derived from [Ananke Hugo Theme](https://github.com/theNewDynamic/gohugo-theme-ananke) with many thanks to Bud Parr, Regis Philbert, and all contributors.
+It is derived from [Ananke Hugo theme](https://github.com/theNewDynamic/gohugo-theme-ananke) with many thanks to Bud Parr, Regis Philbert, and all contributors.

 It has removed the use of Tachyons.